tushev/aojdk-updatewatcher/README.md

 ## Download
 [Latest release](https://github.com/tushev/aojdk-updatewatcher/releases)

 There's a built-in update mechanism.
+If you find this app useful, stars are appreciated :)

 ## Installation & configuration
 * Run the downloaded installer